UMLCloudComputing/Club-Website/IAM_Automation/README.md

 ### Requirements:
 1. A CLI configured with valid AWS Credentials to perform CRUD operations on IAM users.
 Specifically one with adequate permissions.
 2. Access to the boto3 API in Python
-3. A working Python interpreter since the script is written in Python
+3. A working Python interpreter since the script is written in Python.